RIT-MSD-P21015/fall_risk_db/README.md

   * Note: to run the server, you must be a member of the `docker` group.
 If you see the issue `ERROR: Couldn't connect to Docker daemon`, you can run the following command to add yourself to the docker group: `sudo usermod -aG docker <username>` log out and log back in for the changes to take effect
   * Note: The docker daemon must also be running.
 Use `systemctl status docker` to check if docker is `active`.
 If it is not, use `systemctl start docker` to start the docker daemon.

+## Adding Server Users
+Any RIT student can login with their RIT username/password.
+However, students must be explicitely set up on the server in order to be able to run the docker, change code, or even create directories.
+To do so, run the following commands:
+* Gain root: `sudo su`
+  * This allows you to do the rest of the commands
+* Make a user home directory: `mkhomedir_helper <username>`
+  * This allows the user to login to a private folder where they can create files, change their user settings, etc.
+* Add user to the relevant groups:
+  * `usermod -aG docker <username>`
+  * `usermod -aG fallguys <username>`
+  * `usermod -aG fall_risk_devs <username>`

 ## Extras
 * More information about docker can be found here: [docker documentation](https://docs.docker.com/)
 * More information about tmux can be found here: [tmux documentation](https://linuxize.com/post/getting-started-with-tmux/)